-Filippatos PLLC is sensitive to the traumatic and challenging times our clients find themselves in when experiencing issues at work—where most of us spend the majority of our waking hours—and especially so in the midst of COVID-19.
-We do not believe it is appropriate to require retainers of individuals who are facing uncertainties in their careers or, even worse, who have just lost their jobs by unlawful means.
-Thus, in most cases where we are retained, we offer a pure contingency arrangement on a sliding scale between 25% and 40% depending on the complexities and challenges presented by the particular case.
+Filippatos PLLC is sensitive to the traumatic and challenging times our clients find themselves in when experiencing issues at work—where most of us spend the majority of our waking hours.
+We do not believe it is appropriate to require cash retainers of individuals who are facing uncertainties in their careers or, even worse, who have just lost their jobs by unlawful means.
+Thus, in most cases where we are retained, we offer a pure contingency arrangement on a 40% basis.

 What is a pure contingency fee arrangement?

 This is a retainer agreement between attorney and client whereby the attorney agrees not to charge the client any legal fees whatsoever unless (and only if) there is a monetary recovery in the case, at which point the attorney receives a percentage of that recovery.

 What is a pure hourly fee arrangement?

 This is a retainer agreement between attorney and client where the client agrees to pay the attorney an hourly rate for legal services performed regardless of the result in the case.
 Typically, the attorney will require an initial retainer payment from the client to bill against while providing invoice statements at regular intervals.
 The attorney may also require replenishment retainer payments when the initial retainer is exhausted.

 This is a retainer agreement between attorney and client whereby the attorney agrees to be paid at a reduced hourly rate in conjunction with a proportional contingency fee arrangement.

 Do any of the retainer agreements described here prevent a client from ending the attorney-client relationship at any point?

 No, applicable ethics rules and regulations prohibit an attorney from impeding or inhibiting a client’s unfettered freedom to engage the attorney of their choice.
 See Statement of Client’s Rights.